UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic defining natural gas billing terms: Btu, ccf, mcf, therm, and Pressure factor, next to a gas meter.

-This guide defines common natural gas measurement terms like ccf and therm to help you understand your bill.
+Understanding common natural gas measurement terms like CCF and therms helps you decode your monthly utility bill.

-• Btu (British Thermal Unit): The basic unit of heat energy, roughly equal to the energy of one burning match.
+• BTU (British Thermal Unit): The fundamental unit of heat energy.

-• therm: The billing unit for heat energy, equal to approximately 100,000 Btu.
+• Therm: The standard billing unit for heat energy, equal to 100,000 BTUs.

-• Pressure Factor: A multiplier used to adjust the volume reading based on the pressure in the gas lines or altitude.
+• Pressure Factor: A multiplier used to adjust the volume reading based on high altitudes or high-pressure gas lines to guarantee accurate billing.

 A man with a clipboard stands next to a gas meter, with text encouraging readers to monitor their usage.